Syntaf/angular4-barefuckinbones/README.md

 # angular4-barefuckinbones

-*Note* Last updated and verified to be functional: September 26th, 2017
+**Note:** Last updated and verified to be functional at September 26th, 2017

 No meat left, nothing but bone.